-Do you have moles that rub against your clothes and make you feel uncomfortable?
+Do you have skin mole that rub against your clothes and make you feel uncomfortable?
 Do you feel self-conscious about your appearance because of a mole in a conspicuous area?
 If so, you may be considered a good candidate for mole removal at Steele Creek Dermatology in Charlotte, NC.
-However, not all moles need to be worried about.
+However, not all skin mole need to be worried about.
 Therefore, we’re taking a closer look at the five signs of abnormal moles, how moles can be treated, and more.

 What Are the Signs That a Mole Should Be Removed?